The Avengers: Earth's Mightiest Heroes: Future plot details

-Following the 10-year anniversary of the series' premiere, story editor Christopher Yost published a series of Twitter posts outlining a hypothetical third season.
+Following the 10-year anniversary of the series' premiere, story editor Christopher Yost published a series of now-deleted Twitter posts outlining a hypothetical third season.
 These tweets, which Yost described as "what if" scenarios rather than officially planned content, included references to adapting major Marvel teams and storylines including Strange Tales, the West Coast Avengers, the X-Men, The Evolutionary War, and House of M. Following that, in a series of since-deleted Tweets, Yost also discussed what he might have included in seasons thereafter, mentioning a possible two-part fourth season including adaptations of The Infinity Gauntlet and Acts of Vengeance, or a possible fifth season based on Secret Wars.

 Since the series' cancellation, character design supervisor Thomas Perkins published fan art of characters from the series in his book IF....
 These designs have since fueled speculation regarding whether these character may have been considered for future seasons.

 While accepting that it would still be unlikely, Yost and Fine have discussed their renewed interest in continuing the series.